Ahmadmohammadsheta/home-life-app/diagram.md

         - id
         - name
         - parent_id
-        - type // not used
+        - type_id // not used
     ]

     - positions [